Documents for Schengen visa Germany

 3. Form of documents for Schengen visa

 On the other hand, the authorities are free to apply stricter standards if they have doubts about the plausibility or authenticity of the information .
-In such cases, they can, for example, require certified documents, translations by sworn translators, or even an apostille in accordance with the Hague Convention.
+In such cases, they may, for example, require certified documents, translations by sworn translators, or even an apostille in accordance with the Hague Convention.
 In most cases, the form of the documents depends on the country in which the Schengen visa is applied for.
 In Western countries (e.g., the USA and Great Britain), the authorities generally have very low requirements, whereas in most African and Asian countries they are very strict.
 Even the smallest errors or inconsistencies in the documents can trigger a negative response from the embassy.

-4. Submit documents
+4. Submit documents later

 Visa applicants should therefore not be intimidated and, if in doubt , insist that their application be accepted despite (supposed) incompleteness .
 If individual documents are missing, they can easily be submitted later – ideally promptly by mail or email.
 Since the visa appointment will then have already taken place, applicants can avoid the often weeks-long wait for a new appointment.
 In many cases, the embassy can then complete the review after receiving the missing documents and issue the visa without a further appointment.
-This procedure is not only more efficient, but also legally permissible and covered by German administrative practice.
+This procedure is not only more efficient but also legally permissible and covered by German administrative practice.